 Council for Disabled Children The Council for Disabled Children (CDC) is the umbrella body for the disabled children's sector in England, with links to other UK nations.

-Council for Disabled Children Disabled Children: a legal handbook is an accessible guide to the legal rights of disabled children and their families in England and Wales.
-The handbook aims to empower disabled children and their families through a greater understanding of their rights and entitlements.
-It is essential reading for the families of disabled children.
+Council for Disabled Children - Disabled Children: a legal handbook is an accessible guide to the legal rights of disabled children and young people, and their families/carers in England and Wales.
+The handbook aims to empower disabled children and young people, and their families/carers through a greater understanding of their rights and entitlements.
+It is essential reading for the families and carers of disabled children.

 Deaf Awareness Top Tips on how to be deaf aware.

 Disability Rights UK provide advice to disabled students who are studying in England.
 The phone line - 0800 328 5050 - is open from 11am-1pm on Tuesdays and Thursdays and they can be emailed on firstname.lastname@example.org Advisors can advise and support disabled people who are studying, or wish to study, at any level on full-time or part-time education or training courses in England and they are over 16.
 They can also advise parents and/or carers of disabled students or professionals working with disabled students.